ys124xkd/fetal-health-app/README.md

 ## 📈 Model Evaluation

-The machine learning models were evaluated using the following performance metrics:
+The models were evaluated using:

 - Accuracy
 - Precision